 The targets of our survey were students of Bandung Institute of Technology (ITB).
-Our survey focuses on undergraduates aged between 17 and 23, as students, with the support of their parents, often purchase cars within their four years at university.
-In Indonesia, 17 is the minimum age to obtain a driving licence as well as for buying a car.
+Our survey focuses on undergraduates between the ages of 17 and 23, because students, with the support of their parents, often purchase cars within their four years at university.
+In Indonesia, 17 is the minimum age for obtaining a driver's license as well as for buying a car.
 The majority of the samples were obtained through surveys in classrooms at the end of lectures.
 Some additional surveys were obtained through randomly approaching students in communal areas.
-In total exactly 500 complete surveys could be obtained.
+In total, exactly 500 complete surveys could be obtained.